AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/repoless.md

 ---
 title: Reusing Code Across Sites
-description: If you have many similar sites that mostly look and behave the same, but have different content, learn how you can share code across multiple sites in a repo-less model.
+description: If you have many similar sites that mostly look and behave the same, but have different content, learn how you can share code across multiple sites in a repoless model.
 feature: Edge Delivery Services
 role: Admin, Architect, Developer
 ---

 # Reusing Code Across Sites {#repoless}

-If you have many similar sites that mostly look and behave the same, but have different content, learn how you can share code across multiple sites in a repo-less model.
+If you have many similar sites that mostly look and behave the same, but have different content, learn how you can share code across multiple sites in a repoless model.

 ## One Codebase for Multiple Sites {#one-codebase}